Diverse Home Learning Resources

 Coaching strategies

 Good coaching makes invisible work visible.
-The coach helps the learner break goals into steps, choose tools, practice routines, reflect on what worked, and adjust without shame.
+The coach helps the student break goals into steps, choose tools, practice routines, reflect on what worked, and adjust without shame.

 • Weekly planning